ParentCircle empowers parents to raise successful children through holistic parenting.

 Have each family member note down their responses to these questions and identify the times of the day when they use screens.
 You can also use apps that help log the duration and type of screen time.
 Once a screen audit is completed, you can develop your Family Media Plan (FMP).

-Set limits: Decide how much time your child is allowed to use gadgets and technology, other than for online classes and homework.
-Remember, you can be flexible about when your child uses the gadgets, provided it’s not during the family gadget-free time.
+Agree upon how much time your child can use gadgets and technology, other than for online classes and homework.
+Remember, you can be flexible about the time they spend on screens, provided it’s not during the family's gadget-free time.

-Decide on consequences: The Family Media Plan should also mention the consequences of breaking the mutually decided family rules—such as cutting gadget use time the next day or the next week if extra time is used on a particular day.
+The Family Media Plan should also outline the consequences of exceeding screentime on a particular day.
+For example, cutting time off gadget use the next day or the next week.

 In a nutshell